logo

 • Folder: $HOME/.admin-companion/

-• admin-companion.log: Log file of the admin companion client.
+• admin-companion.log: Log file of the Admin Companion client.
 The file is rotated with two files at a size of about 1M each.

 • conversation_history.pickle: This file stores the conversation history of the user in a persistent way, even over a system re-boot.